Logo

 Lawrence Wetherby brought national attention to Kentucky as prime hunting and fishing land by conducting his own personal sporting excursions in the state.

-Lawrence Wetherby tried to diversify the industries located in Kentucky to balance the state's primarily agrarian economy.
+Lawrence Wetherby followed Clements in trying to diversify industries in Kentucky to balance the state's primarily agrarian economy.

 Lawrence Wetherby expanded the Agricultural and Industrial Development Board and charged it with conducting land surveys to identify potential industrial sites.